AndersDeath/diary2/000-current.md

 # 01 October - Saturday - İstanbul - 2 day of immigration

 The situation hasn't changed.
 I am still here in İstanbul.
+The taxi service there is surprisingly aweful.
+Uber and others doesn't work properly.